Jinpeng-Yu/GraduationProject/README.md

 This crowd counting system is based on IIM algorithm

 # Crowd Counting Model
-The crowd counting model I implemented is based on [Gao](https://github.com/taohan10200/IIM)'s work.
+The crowd counting model I have implemented is based on [Gao](https://github.com/taohan10200/IIM)'s work.
 And also, the size of the latest state model I finally got is over 100M, so I upload it to google drive.
 If you need my pretrained model, please click [Google Drive Link](https://drive.google.com/file/d/1JZdV7nN87vO-KBmnFCGAjYbO98s0s4Bp/view?usp=sharing) to download it and put it under the `latest_model` folder(`/GraduationProject/myapp/IIM/latest_model/`).